Affiliate Disclaimer: As an Amazon Associate I earn from qualifying purchases

 Locals will be less hesitant to try and rip you off.

 In emergencies, you can now ask for help.

 Getting your girlfriend’s family to accept you will be a lot easier when they know that you took the time to learn about their culture.

-Lastly, lets not forget the numerous job opportunities that will be available once you have mastered the language.
+Lastly, let’s not forget the numerous job opportunities that will be available once you have mastered the language.

 In fact, that’s how this guy Kyo York, made a name for himself.
 By simply being a foreigner and being able to speak Vietnamese, his music career took off here in Vietnam.

-A lot of foreign men that I spoke with and actually took the time to learn the local language more often then not, fell in love with the country and wanted to either live here or return back.
+A lot of foreign men that I spoke with and actually took the time to learn the local language more often than not, fell in love with the country and wanted to either live here or return back.